 If a VPNs website isn’t even secured, how can you trust that it’s service will be?

-Taking a moment to see if the VPN provider website is secured with HTTPS in the website URL can help save you from falling for a scam.
+Taking a moment to see if the VPN provider website is secured with HTTPS in the website URL can help save you from falling for a scam (learn more about the difference between http and https).
 If a VPN does not encrypt their website, you can bet that any promises of anonymity and being “state of the art encryption” are false.

 Not only does MySafeVPN not encrypt their website with HTTPS, but they also lied about an affiliation with Plex, a popular media server app, using Plex’s email list that MySafeVPN most likely purchased on the black market.